chrismilleruk/marine-data-stack/telegraf/README.md

 ## Usage

-### Continuous Data Sync
+### Continuous Data Forwarding

 The main `telegraf.conf` is configured to:
-- Read recent data (last 5 minutes) from local InfluxDB every minute
+- Listen on port 8186 for InfluxDB line protocol data from SignalK
-- Write this data to your cloud InfluxDB instance
+- Forward this data to your InfluxDB Cloud v3 instance
 - Run continuously as part of the docker-compose stack

 To start: